americanexpress/one-app/docs/articles/Getting-Started.md

 ### Running One App

 Every Holocron module that is generated comes with pre-installed scripts.
 One of these scripts is `npm start` which starts up `one-app-runner`.

-> `one-app-runner` aids in local development by pulling a `one-app` docker image and running it with a set configuration provided in your modules `package.json`.
+> `one-app-runner` aids in local development by pulling a `one-app` docker image
+> and running it with a set configuration provided in your modules `package.json`.

 ```bash
 npm start
 ```

 When `one-app-runner` is fully loaded and running, we can navigate to `http://localhost:3000` and view our Holocron module in the browser.

+> It can take a few minutes when `one-app-runner` starts for the first time.

-In another terminal window you can run
+In a new terminal window you can run:

 ```bash
 npm run watch:build
 ```

 `npm run watch:build` will watch for any changes made to your module, and rebuild the module bundle.
+When we're ready to publish our Holocron module, we can build and bundle your Holocron module by running:

 ```bash
 npm run build
 ```

-When ready to publish to production, make sure to set `NODE_ENV=production` before building.
+> When ready to publish to production, make sure to set `NODE_ENV=production`
+> before building.
+This will ensure a production ready Holocron module and turn
+> on key security mechanisms like SRI for Holocron module scripts.

 **Local Configuration**